Violence on campus

 Along with knowing your options on and off campus, additional steps to ensure your safety and well-being after an act of violence may include:

-- Keeping tabs on alcoholic beverages.
+- Be mindful about alcoholic beverages.

 Originally published Apr 01, 2011